stAItuned/content-manager/articles/using-autoencoders-for-anomaly-detection-in-strong-unbalanced-datasets/Using Autoencoders for Anomaly Detection .md

 published: true
 ---

-# Using Autoencoders for Anomaly Detection in Strong Unbalanced Datasets

 **Anomaly detection** is a critical task in various domains such as fraud detection, network intrusion detection, and medical diagnosis.
 One of the main challenges in anomaly detection is dealing with **strong unbalanced datasets**, where the number of anomalous examples is significantly smaller than the number of normal examples.
 **Autoencoders** can be used to solve the anomaly detection problem in strong unbalanced datasets.